Growing With Science Blog

 seeds packets

-Not sure whether the seed is still viable or whether planting it would be a waste of time?
-There’s an easy test to find out.
+If you are not sure whether the seed is still viable or whether planting it would be a waste of time, there’s an easy test to find out.
 It’s called a germination test.

 Pull out your old seed packets.
-Edit: Note: check the packages carefully to see if the seeds are treated with pesticides, such as fungicides and avoid handling treated seeds.
+Note: check the packages carefully to see if the seeds are treated with pesticides, such as fungicides or insecticides.
+Avoid handling pesticide-treated seeds.

 For each packet you and/or your children want to test, gather the following: